Sirf Tum (TV series): 25 years later

-1 year passes by
+1 year later

-Suhani and her family lives with Dr. Aditya, time comes when Suhani returns her house and goes to college and meets Ranveer.
-Aditya starts falling for Suhani.
-Ranveer and Suhaani get kidnapped, Aditya finds them and rescues them.
-He (Dr. Aditya) blames Ranveer saying because of him, Suhaani got kidnapped.
-Aditya takes Suhaani in his lap and Ranveer hits him and says that Suhaani is his wife, arguments start between them.
-However Ranveer breaks his relationship with Suhaani.
+Suhaani and her family live with Aditya, before Suhaani returns to her house and goes back to college.
+While there, she reunites with Ranveer.
+Aditya starts falling for Suhaani.
+Ranveer and Suhaani get kidnapped, and Aditya finds them and rescues them.
+Aditya blames Ranveer for the incident, saying because of him, Suhaani got abducted.
+Aditya puts Suhaani on his lap, Ranveer hits him and says that Suhaani is his wife, and arguments start between them.
+Because of this incident, Ranveer breaks his relationship with Suhaani.